WDI-SEA/command-line-murder-mystery/README.md

 * Commit your solution file
 * Push your changes to your forked repo
-* Create a pull request to submit your homework
+* Create a pull request to submit your deliverable